Jack Taylor (referee): Personal life

 Taylor was born at 33 Sweetman Street in Wolverhampton, the son of a butcher, Albert Taylor, and his wife, Olive Gertrude (née Lane).
 Taylor grew up above the butcher's shop next to Wolverhampton Wanderers' Molineux home, and later managed the family business while continuing to referee at weekends.

 Taylor married twice.
 In November 1956 he married a butcher's daughter, Hazel Mary Whitehouse (b.
 1932).
 They had two sons and two daughters, but later divorced.
 In 1982, he married Susan Millicent Spann (b.
 1933).

 Taylor served as a lay magistrate in Wolverhampton for 25 years, and was a greyhound owner and National Greyhound Racing Club steward, and a steward at Wolverhampton Racecourse.

-He died of pneumonia at his Shropshire home at Lower Upton, Shifnal, on 27 July 2012, aged 82.
+He died of pneumonia at his home in Lower Upton, Shifnal, Shropshire, on 27 July 2012, aged 82.

 In 2016 his biography was included among 222 new entries in the Oxford Dictionary of National Biography.